rancher/webhook/docs.md

 The container default resource configuration must have properly formatted quantities for all requests and limits.

 Limits for any resource must not be less than requests.

+#### Annotations validation

+When a project is created if `field.cattle.io/creator-principal-name` annotation is set then `field.cattle.io/creatorId` annotation must be set as well and the user's principal name in the former should match the creator's user principal id.

 ### Mutations